openaq/openaq.org/content/about/_index.md

 As a mission-driven organization without a profit motive, OpenAQ advocates for transparent, publicly accessible air quality data and for more monitoring (especially where people are most vulnerable).

-OpenAQ publishes the only global assessment of whether and how national governments are producing and sharing air quality data with the public: [Click here](https://documents.openaq.org/reports/Open+Air+Quality+Data+Global+Landscape+2022.pdf) to view our 2022 report, Open Air Quality Data: The Global Landscape.
+OpenAQ publishes the only global assessment of whether and how national governments are producing and sharing air quality data with the public: [Click here](https://documents.openaq.org/reports/Open+Air+Quality+Data+Global+Landscape+2022.pdf) to view our 2022 report, *Open Air Quality Data: The Global Landscape*.

 ---

 # Vision, Mission and Values

-See our [2022-2025 Strategic Direction]()<!-- insert -->, which emphasizes data coverage and collaborative efforts in low- and middle-income countries and environmental justice communities.
+See our [2022-2025 Strategic Direction](https://documents.openaq.org/strategy/OpenAQ+Strategic+Direction-Abbreviated.pdf), which emphasizes data coverage and collaborative efforts in low- and middle-income countries and environmental justice communities.

 ## Vision
 OpenAQ envisions a world where everyone breathes healthy air, enabled by universal access to data.